potakhov/loge/README.md

 ## Usage

-`loge.Init()` function returns the callable object that finalizes the log output.
+`loge.Init()` function returns callable object that finalizes the log output.
 In order to use it simply add following to the beginning of your `main()` function:

 ```go